 It goes without saying, make them reasonable!
 You have to allow time for general communication and discussions, changes to the specifications, testing, debugging, waiting for reviews and feedback while dealing with other daily chores and responsibilities on both sides.

-Web projects can take anywhere from six days to six months depending on the size of the project.
+Web projects can take anywhere from six days to six months depending on the size of the project and how long it takes you to provide feedback and communicate.

 Usually, a short-term solution can be made available if you have nothing online currently.
 A sign-up page is a good way of gathering email addresses before you launch your new site.